mattyhempstead/comp3608-connect4/README.md

 Could technically do a neural network and then train it to look further ahead?
 This would make evaling the leaf nodes quite slow.

+Tournament version should really only care about open n-in-a-rows (unless its a 4-in-a-row, which gets max weight).
+Any 2 or 3 lines that are fully blocked up should not be worth anything.
+Could maybe weight the columns or direction of line differently.